gvwilson/thirdbit/src/fiction/iffy/index.md

 *Wireframes swam in the darkness.
 The hovercraft had been built as a blockade runner in Tashkent before the start of the machine wars.
-Its reactor had originally been designed for use in a submarine—she took a moment to admire the sleek, single-minded recklessness of its design.
+Its reactor had originally been designed for use in a submarine: she took a moment to admire the sleek, single-minded recklessness of its design.
-The motors that created its cushion of air would have pumped fuel at hypersonic speeds in orbital booster rockets if history had unfolded just a little bit differently.
+The motors that created its air cushion would have pumped fuel at hypersonic speeds in orbital booster rockets if history had unfolded just a little bit differently.